 - Why not all omnichannel solutions are created equally

 Any successful dialing strategy has to consider the best time to call customers.
-But if you have a large list of data to get through, and you’re calling one by one, you might end up making some of those calls outside of your ideal time slot.
+But if you have a large list of data to get through, and you’re calling one by one, you might end up making some of those calls outside of the ideal time to reach your leads.

-Of course, with a powerful, automated autodialer solution on your side, you can get through these lists at the best time of day, and only deliver to your agents those calls that connect.
-Chris Cantrell, an agent with US Health Advisors, says that this capability is “how you put time back in your agents’ pockets—and also produce more sales, at the best times.”
+By using a powerful, automated autodialer solution, you’ll move through these lists at the best time of day, and only deliver to your agents those calls that connect.
+Chris Cantrell, an agent with US Health Advisors, described this capability as “how you put time back in your agents’ pockets—and also produce more sales, at the best times.”

 That time that your agents get back thanks to the efficiency of a powerful autodialing solution?
-Cantrell says that that’s all time your team can put toward your other channels, like SMS and email.
+That’s all time your team can put toward your other channels, like outbound SMS and email.
 This way, according to Cantrell, “you’re freeing up time to do the things that matter in the downtime, and you’re staying really hot, and really productive, in the hot time.”

 Navigating Compliance and Boosting Contact Rates